 - Less severe pain than Typical Trigeminal Neuralgia (TN1)

 What is the Main Cause of Trigeminal Neuralgia?

+Irritation or compression of the trigeminal nerve is the leading cause of trigeminal neuralgia.
 Often, this condition happens when a vein or artery compresses the trigeminal nerve.
 Since the nerve has its sensitive point, the blood vessels that meet the nerve may add extra pressure to it.
 However, not all people with a compressed trigeminal nerve experience pain.
 This makes the origin of pain in other people with trigeminal neuralgia unclear.

 Trigeminal neuralgia may also be due to some health disorders or problems, including:

 - A tumor

 - Damage due to surgery such as dental surgery